 Abigail C Cohn

-Cohn's research focuses primarily on phonetics and phonology and their interaction.
+Cohn's research focuses primarily on phonetics and phonology and their interaction taking a laboratory phonology approach.
 Often, phonetics and phonology are viewed as distinct areas of study.
-Yet there is an implicit relationship between phonology --the abstract patterning of sounds as part of a sound system, and phonetics-- the physical output.
-The nature of this mapping has been at the center of her current research, in which she has investigated both processes and representations within phonology and phonetics.
-Cohn is also interested in the interaction of phonology and morphology, which interact formally in quite different ways from phonology and phonetics.
-With respect to language area, she has a particular interest in Indonesian languages and French.
+Yet there is an implicit relationship between phonology --the abstract patterning of sounds as part of a sound system, and phonetics--the physical output.
+The nature of this mapping has been at the center of her research, in which she has investigated both processes and representations within phonology and phonetics.

 - Cognitive Science